ctyip6/cashier/README.md

 ## Discussion
 1. You may argue that it is "over-engineered" as the changes in product-strategy mapping is an imaginary requirement I come up with myself.
 But it may be worth to consider as the coding effort is limited but it provides a better extensibility in the future.

+## Assumptions
+1. The discount strategy is only bound to the type of product.
+There is no cross product promotion.